adolgert/AsciiDocumenter.jl/README.md

 # AsciiDocumenter.jl

-A pure Julia parser for AsciiDoc documents with multiple output backends.
+A pure Julia parser for AsciiDoc documents that works with Documenter.jl.

+This is more verbose than Markdown and, because it gets translated to Markdown for use with Documenter.jl, none of the extra AsciiDoc features are available to Documenter.jl.
+Nevertheless, the parser has over 800 tests, so it may help someone.

 ## Features